exgphe/ShadowsocksX-NG/README.md

 ## Difference from original ShadowsocksX

-`ss-local` is run as a background service through launchd, not as an in-app process.
+`sslocal` is run as a background service through launchd, not as an in-app process.
-So after you quit the app, the `ss-local` might be still running.
+So after you quit the app, the `sslocal` might be still running.

 Added a manual mode which won't configure the system proxy settings, so that you could configure your apps to use the SOCKS5 proxy manually.